dotnet/dotnet-docker/documentation/image-artifact-details.md

 # .NET Core Image Artifact Details

 .NET Core container images contain multiple software components, each built from different source and with different licensing.
-It is important that users of these images can determine the license requirements of these images and have a link back to the source for pedigree purposes.
+It is important that users of these images can determine the license requirements of these images and have a link back to the source for copyright and pedigree purposes.

 This document is intended to be informative, primarily defining patterns for discovering license and pedigree information and describing expectations (whether the desired information can be found within the images).
 It does not list all of the license and pedigree information you might want.
 This information can change at any time, which also demonstrates why using the documented patterns is important.

+This document focuses solely on open source Linux distros.
+Windows is out of scope because it is a proprietary licensed OS.

+This document answers two basic questions:

+* How can I interrogate an image to determine licensing and version information of the packages and components it includes?
+* Where can I look to learn about source pedigree information for an image from offline sources (since it is difficult/impossible to learn everything from an image)?

 The combination of [.NET Core Dockerfiles](https://github.com/dotnet/dotnet-docker) and [.NET Core container images](https://hub.docker.com/_/microsoft-dotnet-core/) are the source and binary artifacts that are used in this document and intended to be used to determine the compliance of .NET Core containers.